Connect with us

 This is a surprising move from the Department of Health (DOH), actually, since the government agency itself admits that “since 2021, the number of newly diagnosed HIV cases reported monthly has been increasing”, with the average monthly cases only 1,027 in 2021, increasing by 21% to 1,245 in 2022, and then increasing further by 15% to 1,437 in 2023.
 Buod: We have around 50 new HIV cases per day.

-The response, in a gist: Cut the frequency of the HIV reporting.
+But in a gist: DOH cut the frequency of HIV reporting in the Philippines.

 LOL